Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI-NTN: Current Research Thrusts

-As the LEO satellites move around the earth typically at a very high speed, the transmitted and the received signals between the satellites and the ground users suffer from a large Doppler effect.
+As the LEO satellites move around the Earth typically at a very high speed, both the satellite and ground user transceivers experience a large Doppler effect due to their relative velocity.
 If the transmitter moves towards (or away from) the receiver, the emitted signal from the transmitter may take less (or more) time to reach the receiver depending on the direction of the movement, hence the frequency of the signal increases (or decreases).
 This shift in signal frequency due to the motion of the transmitter, the receiver, or both refers to the Doppler shift.
-If the original frequency is $f_0$, the Doppler shift due to the motion of transceivers at some specific direction with some specific relative speed can be given by:
+If the original frequency is $f_0$, the Doppler shift due to the motion of transceivers towards some specific direction with some specific relative velocity can be given by: